s9w/articles/perf cpp random.md

 Let's see how they perform on the runtime side.
 No evaluation is being done on the quality of the random numbers!

 ## Integers
 The engines are plugged into a `uniform_int_distribution<unsigned long>`.
 The runtime is for generating 10'000'000 numbers and writing them into a `std::vector`.
+As a comparison, a constant number is written into the vector, aka "[xkcd random][4]".

 PRNG                   | rng.max() | runtime [ms]
 ---------------------- | --------- | -----------: